palewire/californiacivicdata.org/_posts/2015-07-22-knight-news-challenge.markdown

 We also plan to host a series of code sprints where journalists, campaign-finance experts and computer programmers will be invited to collaborate with our core team.

+### The pitch

+<iframe width="750" height="422" src="https://www.youtube.com/embed/GLqIdZq3H3k" frameborder="0" allowfullscreen></iframe>

+Ben Welsh of the Los Angeles Times explained the mission at the Annette Strauss Institute for Civic Life in Austin, Texas.

 ### We want you

-That means we are hiring.
+This means we are hiring.
 We are seeking a developer who will not just code but also lead product development, partnering with our core team and others to shape the project’s future.

 Applicants need computer-programming experience.
 Expertise in campaign-finance analysis is an advantage but not a requirement.
 Passion for open-source software is a must.